hglm/patches/README.md

 Miscellaneous patches and files

+sunxifb/ holds patches for the xf86-video-sunxifb driver corresponding to the various-optimizations branch.

-sunxifb-performance-tests gives some detail on performance improvements implemented by the various-optimizations branch of the forked xf86-video-sunxi repository using benchmarks such as x11perf.
+sunxifb/sunxifb-performance-tests gives some detail on performance improvements implemented by the various-optimizations branch of the forked xf86-video-sunxi repository using benchmarks such as x11perf.